LoveUCB/APMA/README.md

 Also, a stacking model is built automatically to detect the best model to classify the categories you provide.

-- To get the too, run the following code
+- To get the tool, run the following code
 ```
 git clone https://github.com/LoveUCB/APMA
 ```